Social Prescribing Resource Sheet:

 8. Choose Healthy Fats

-• Limit: butter, lard, red meat, cakes, processed snacks.
+• Limit butter, lard, red meat, cakes, and processed snacks.

 9. Cut Down on Salt

-• Read food labels – avoid salty ready meals and snacks.
+• Read food labels and avoid salty ready meals and snacks.

 10. Get Nutrients from Food

-• A daily multivitamin is OK if you want extra cover.
+• A daily multivitamin is okay if you want extra cover.

 Lower-Carb Eating & Blood Sugar

-• Include pulses (lentils, beans) for protein + fibre.
+Include pulses like lentils and beans for protein and fibre.

 Resources: